syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Menu/Getting-Started.md

 The ASP.NET MVC Mobile Menu widget can be rendered from a hierarchy of <ul> and <li> and can perform unique actions based on the properties given for each <li> item.
 You can easily customize the Menu control by changing its properties.
 In the following code example, the gallery app menu is used to show multiple sharing options to share images.

-Create a simple MVC application and add the following code example in the <body> tag of Layout.cshtml file.
+Create a simple MVC application and paste the following header and scrollpanel layout page content inside the <body>tag of layout.cshtml.
+You can create a MVC Project and add necessary Dll’s and Scripts with the help of the [MVC Getting Started Documentation](https://help.syncfusion.com/aspnetmvc/getting-started) and add the following code example in the <body> tag of Layout.cshtml file.

 {% highlight html %}